 Tapering is usually an option with prescription medications like antidepressants and benzodiazepines.
 For street drugs, on the other hand, it is not an option as many of them contain impurities and can contain varying quantities of drugs.
 Some street drugs contain additional ingredients.
 Doctors often advise that you avoid using street drugs abruptly and seek medical attention for withdrawal and detox.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 The following are some of the withdrawal symptoms associated with opioid dependence.

 The first phase in quitting drug abuse is medical detox.
 Here at Granite Recovery Centers, we treat your withdrawal symptoms in medical detox as your body transitions to life without the drug.
 However, if you don’t get additional treatment after completing detox, you’re at risk of relapsing.
 As a result, we combine medical detox with other treatment programs to ensure long-term success.

 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Treatment for substance abuse is most successful when it consists of many different elements.
 If you need substance dependency treatment or opioid addiction treatment, we offer the following services to give you the best chance of sobriety:

 Withdrawal from drugs and alcohol can be complicated and challenging to manage.
-Granite Recovery Center has trained professionals who are available to guide you through your journey to recovery.
-Contact Granite Recovery Center today to learn more about how we can help you regain control over your life and live a sober, happier life.
+Granite Recovery Centers has trained professionals who are available to guide you through your journey to recovery.
+Contact us today to learn more about how we can help you regain control over your life and live a sober, happier life.